-Mayor Paul Kelly and Gravenhurst Town Councillors revealed eight community groups that were approved for funding through the Terence Haight Community Grant Program on April 16, according to an announcement from the town on April 17.
+Mayor Paul Kelly and Gravenhurst Town Councillors revealed eight community groups that were approved for funding through the Terence Haight Community Grant Program on April 16.

 Town Council approved the recommendations from the Terence Haight Financial Assistance Review Committee last month to award community grants to eight groups.
 The Gravenhurst Archives received a grant of $7,900, the Severn Bridge Agricultural Society received $4,000 and the Parry Sound/Muskoka Community Network received $3,000.
 The Muskoka Women’s Advocacy Group was awarded $1,600 while Empty Bowls Gravenhurst and Gravenhurst Against Poverty (GAP) each received $1,500.
 A grant of $500 went to the Little Sprouts Eco-Club and the Gravenhurst Curling Club was provided a time extension of their grant from 2018 until the completion of their project.